DavidLiebowitz/davidliebowitz.github.io/index.md

 The UNSW Sydney Cyber Deception Research Lab is a multidisciplinary research group investigating the construction, use and impact of deception.
 Themes include Machine Learning to create and detect deceptions, metrics and measurements of effectiveness, and perception and cognitive aspects.

-Launched in early 2020 with support from the [Cyber Security CRC](https://www.cybersecuritycrc.org.au/) and [Penten](www.penten.com), our current focus is deceptive content creation.
+Launched in early 2020 with support from the [Cyber Security CRC](https://www.cybersecuritycrc.org.au/) and [Penten](https://www.penten.com), our current focus is deceptive content creation.
 We have a number of projects that learn models of real world elements of the IT stack and generate realistic fakes, including documents, databases, audio and network traffic.

 ## People

 ## Partners
+![images/CSCRC_logo-1.png]
+The CSCRC is dedicated to fostering the next generation of Australian cyber security talent, developing innovative projects to strengthen our nation's security capabilities.

+We build effective collaborations between industry, government and researchers, creating real-world solutions for pressing cyber-related problems.

+We achieve this by identifying, funding and supporting research projects that build Australia's cyber security capacity and address issues across the cyber spectrum, both technology and policy related.
+The CSCRC also undertakes a key public role in cyber security advocacy, providing evidence-based commentary around relevant cyber security issues.

 ### Header 3